Subhransupanda2000/bookstore-application/workflow/README.md

     cart.setItems(cartItems);
     return cart;
 ```
-Finally, the method returns the populated cart object, providing a summary of the shopping cart, including the cartId, total price, and the list of items.
+//Finally, the method returns the populated cart object, providing a summary of the shopping cart, including the cartId, total price, and the list of items.